-If you are a European Union (EU)/EEA/Swiss national or if you are normally resident in Ireland, you are entitled to receive the same level of health care as Irish citizens.
+If you are a national of the European Economic Area (EEA), the UK or Switzerland, or if you are normally resident in Ireland, you are entitled to receive the same level of health care as Irish citizens.
 Depending on your income, you may be eligible for a medical card, which entitles you to the full range of medical services at no cost.

-If you are not from an EU/EEA member State or Switzerland, you will be entitled to certain services free of charge and you will have to pay for the remainder.
+If you are not from an EEA member state or Switzerland, you will be entitled to certain services free of charge and you will have to pay for the remainder.

 If you are coming to live, work, study or retire in Ireland you can find out more information on eligibility for public health services.
-If you are coming to Ireland on holiday or on a short stay (for example, on business), find out more information on health services for visitors to Ireland.
+If you are coming to Ireland on holiday or on a short stay (for example, on business), you can read more information on health services for visitors to Ireland.